Comforting Words For When Someone Passes: Condolences During A Difficult Time

 “I’m bringing dinner this week - is [day] okay?”

-While it’s a little more aggressive than “Can I check on you?” letting your friend or family know that you will be dropping by can bring relief and comfort.
+Letting your friend or family know that you will be dropping by can bring relief and comfort.
 If you know this person well and know that they need the company, offering to bring dinner at a specific date and time can give them something to look forward to.
 By letting them know ahead of time, your friend or family can be prepared for your visit or let you know if it doesn’t work with their schedule.
-Offering a meal to someone who is grieving might seem pretty simple, but it’s a tangible way to help out and provide love and support.
+Offering a meal to someone who is grieving might seem pretty simple, but it can be a tangible way to help out and provide love and support.
 When you can offer up a simple meal to them, you’re giving someone a gift of comfort and ease during a difficult time.
-It’s hard to put into words how much loss can affect a person’s life, and giving them a hand, whether it’s through offering meals or assistance with housework and other tasks, is an excellent way to help out and show that you care.
+It can hard to put into words how much loss can affect a person’s life, and giving them a hand, whether it’s through offering meals or assistance with housework and other tasks, can be an excellent way to help out and show that you care.

 “I will keep you in my thoughts/prayers.”